Sistemas-Multimedia/MRVC/README.md

 # Motion Compensated Discrete Wavelet Transform (MCDWT)

-Welcome to the MCDWT project!
+Welcome to this project!

-This an implementation of a novel video transform based on MC and DWT (see [docs/MCDWT.ipynb]).
+This an implementation of a novel video transform based on Motion Compensation (MC) and the DWT (see [docs/MCDWT.ipynb]).

-Contents of proyect:
+Contents of this repo:

 1. `demos`: some OpenCV demos.
 2. `distribute`: use of Distutils for distributing this software (unmaintained).